 Cons:

-- Long-lasting residual protection
+- Long-lasting residual action

 As an Amazon Associate, PestPro Index earns from qualifying purchases.